winngwephyo9/TestingNote/README.md

  * Works by calling the central selection handler with a null target.
  */
 function handleResetView() {
-    // --- MODIFICATION #2: Simply call the main selection handler with 'null'. ---
+    // Simply call the main selection handler with 'null'.
     // This correctly deselects objects, removes highlights, and de-isolates
     // without affecting the camera position, ensuring consistent behavior. handleSelection(null);